-The end of the year and the beginning of the New Year is a major holiday season for the Japanese.
-Here are some Hokkaido events that will enable you to experience such traditional festivities as the countdown to the New Year, the first sunrise of the year, and the first visit to a shrine or temple.
+The end of the year and the beginning of the New Year is a significant holiday season for the Japanese.
+Here are some Hokkaido events that will enable you to experience traditional festivities, such as the New Year countdown, the first sunrise, and the first visit to a shrine or temple.

 - Table of Contents